A Heteroskedasticity-Robust Overidentifying Restriction Test with High-Dimensional Covariates: Overidentifying Restriction Test

-Recall that (\ref{eq:hatVA}) estimates the asymptotic variance of $\sqrt{n}A^{1/2}\tilde\pi_A$, whose limiting form ${\rm V}_{A^*}$ is defined as (\ref{def:VAstar}) in the supplement.
-Based on its definition, $ {\rm V}_{A^*} = A_0^* \Lambda^* A_0^{*\top}$, where $A^*_0 := A^{*1/2}\left(I_{p_z} - \dfrac{\gamma\gamma^\top A^{*}}{\QAst(\gamma)}\right)$ and $\Lambda^*$ is positive definite.
-The maximum test requires the asymptotic individual variance of each component in the debiased estimator $\sqrt{n}A^{1/2}\tilde\pi_A$ (i.e., each diagonal element of ${\rm V}_{A^*}$) to be lower-bounded away from zero.
-This condition can be violated in general since $A^*_0$ is rank-deficient.
-The following assumption is sufficient for the required lower bounds of individual variances. \begin{assumption} Suppose that there exists some absolute constant $C_\gamma \in (0,1)$ such that for all $j\in[p_z]$, where $\sigma_{jz}^2$ is defined in (\ref{eq:def Astar}). \end{assumption} \begin{remark}Assumption \ref{as: two strong IV} can be interpreted as the following overidentification condition: the weighted global IV strength $\|A^{*1/2}\gamma\|_2$ cannot be dominated by only one of the IVs.
-In other words, the model needs to be overidentified by two dominating IVs with the same order of strength. \end{remark} We are now ready to state the main theoretical result for the asymptotic size and power of the M test. \begin{theorem} Suppose that Assumptions \ref{as:DecisionMatrix}-\ref{as: two strong IV} hold.
+Recall that $\widehat{\rm V}_A$ defined in (\ref{eq:hatVA}) estimates the asymptotic variance of $\sqrt{n}A^{1/2}\tilde\pi_A$, whose limiting form ${\rm V}_{A^*}$ is defined in (\ref{def:VAstar}) in the supplement.
+The following assumption is needed to establish that the diagonal elements of ${\rm V}_{A^*}$ are lower-bounded away from zero, which is required for the theoretical justification of the maximum test. \begin{assumption} Suppose that there exists some absolute constant $C_\gamma \in (0,1)$ such that for all $j\in[p_z]$, where $\sigma_{jz}^2$ is defined in (\ref{eq:def Astar}). \end{assumption} Assumption \ref{as: two strong IV} can be interpreted as an overidentification condition: the global weighted IV strength $\sqrt{\QAst(\gamma)}$ cannot be dominated by only one of the IVs.
+In other words, the model needs to be overidentified by two dominating IVs with the same order of strength. \begin{theorem}[asymptotic size and power of the M test] Suppose that Assumptions \ref{as:DecisionMatrix}-\ref{as: two strong IV} hold.
 Then, the statistic $M_n(A)$ defined by (\ref{eq: def Mn}) satisfies the following: \begin{enumerate}[(a)] \item When $\pi = 0$,